prince1823/colab91-ap-agent/API_DOCUMENTATION.md

 **POST** `/datasets/{dataset_id}/classify`

 Start the classification process on a verified canonicalized dataset.
-This runs the full classification pipeline with supplier research and expert classification.
+This endpoint starts classification **asynchronously** and returns immediately.
+Use the status endpoint to poll for progress.

 **Path Parameters:**
 - `dataset_id` (required, string): Dataset identifier